Do you suffer from anxiety?

 “Anxiety is one of the only approved conditions that most can relate,” says Chris Kohan, co-founder of The Healing Center, the Pittsburgh area’s premier dispensary group with a location in Washington.

-“We have all had anxiety at some point in our lives.” he says.
 “There is no doubt that cannabis can help treat anxiety, but it may take a little trial and error.
-The important part is to consult with your medical professional at the dispensary to determine proper strain, delivery method, and dosage to start.
-Be diligent and record your results in a journal and you will soon find your personal, sweet spot.”
+The important part is to consult with your medical professional at the dispensary to determine proper strain, delivery method, and dosage to start.”

 Dr. Bryan Doner, co-founder of Compassionate Certification Centers says, “I feel that the addition of anxiety to the qualifying conditions in Pennsylvania’s Medical Marijuana Program has the potential to help a tremendous amount of patients.”